OptikRUS/OptikRUS/README.md

 - Task decomposition and estimation
 - Application architecture design
 - Working with text recognition algorithms for photos/videos
+- Integrating the recognition algorithm into a video surveillance system
-- Packaging the Python application into a .exe
+- Packaging a Python application into a .exe file

 **Tech Stack**: Python3 (OpenCV, PyQt6, SQLAlchemy, pyinstaller), SQLite, Docker, GitHub, Trello